wjma90/google-drive-upload/README.md

 #### Background Sync Jobs

-There are basically two ways to start a background, first one we already covered in the above section.
+There are basically two ways to start a background job, first one we already covered in the above section.

 It will indefinitely run until and unless the host machine is rebooted.

 Now, a systemd service service can also be created which will start sync job after boot.

-1. Install the systemd unit file `sudo cp -v gsync.service /etc/systemd/system/`

-1. Open `/etc/systemd/system/gsync.service` with an editor of your choice and modify the following:

-    -   line 7, line 10 : User and ExecStart

-        Change `user` to your username where gupload is installed

-    -   line 10 : ExecStart

-        Change foldername to the local folder which will be synced

-        Add additional flags like -d for gdrive_folder, etc as per the requirements, use whatever supported by gsync

-    -   line 11 : ExecStop

-        Add everything which was added in line 10 ( ExecStart ) and add --kill to the end.

-        e.g: If ExecStart was `ExecStart=/home/user/.google-drive-upload/bin/gsync /home/user/foldername -d drive_folder`, then ExecStop will be `ExecStart=/home/user/.google-drive-upload/bin/gsync /home/user/foldername -d drive_folder --kill`

-1. Reload the systemctl daemon so it can see your new systemd unit `sudo systemctl daemon-reload`
+1. To generate a systemd unit file, run the sync command with `--service service_name` at the end.

+    e.g: If `gsync foldername -d drive_folder --service myservice`, where, myservice can be any name desired.

+    This will generate a script and print the next required commands to start/stop/enable/disable the service.

+    The commands that will be printed is explained below:

-1. Start the service `sudo systemctl start gsync`
+1. Start the service `bash gsync-test.service.sh start`, where gsync-test is the service name

     This is same as starting a sync job with command itself as mentioned in previous section.

+    To stop: `bash gsync-test.service.sh stop`

-1. If you want the bot to automatically start on boot, run `sudo systemctl enable gsync`
+1. If you want the job to automatically start on boot, run `bash gsync-test.service.sh enable`

+    To disable: `bash gsync-test.service.sh disable`

+1. To see logs after a job has been started.

+    `bash gsync-test.service.sh logs`

+1. To remove a job from system, `bash gsync-test.service.sh remove`

+You can use multiple commands at once, e.g: `bash gsync-test.service.sh start logs`, will start and show the logs.

+Note: The script is merely a wrapper, it uses `systemctl` to start/stop/enable/disable the service and `journalctl` is used to show the logs.

+Extras: A sample service file has been provided in the repo just for reference, it is recommended to use gsync to generate the service file.

 ## Uninstall